Samaritan House Service Update

 - Cases of water

-- Medium and large sized disposable gloves*
+- Medium, large and extra large sized disposable gloves*

 - Sanitizing Wipes*